puneet2310/Aura-Tracker/README.md

 - User's can see his/her on the Leaderrboard
 - Real time updation of the leaderboard and user's progress
 - If goals is out of date, it will be automatically detected and set as "Missed"
+- Filter the goals based on the status and date

 ### Technologies Used:
 - The project has been made using the React Framework with the styling features using Tailwind CSS.